MxRobsta/test-repo/src/markdown/important.md

 - On the more challenging samples, please write down **any** words you think belong to the target speaker (after the red line).
 It's important that we record anything you understand correctly.
+- You **cannot** go back at any point during the test.
+To avoid accidentally clicking through, on each page you must check the "Confirm you want to continue" box before you can proceed to the next page.